LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W10-D0-Overview-SP26.md

 ### Objectives

 - To learn what unit testing is, why it matters, and when to use it.
+  - Note that unit testing is a requirement in the term project.
+You only need to add 1 unit test.

 - To complete your term project production version.
 - To review course topics in preparation for the final quiz.